microsoft/BotBuilder-Samples/samples/java_springboot/14.nlp-with-dispatch/README.md

 - Install [Maven](https://maven.apache.org/)
 - An account on [Azure](https://azure.microsoft.com) if you want to deploy to Azure.

+### Overview

+This bot uses the Dispatch service to route utterances as it demonstrates the use of multiple LUIS models and QnA maker services to support multiper conversational scenarios.

 ### Use Dispatch with Multiple LUIS and QnA Models

 To learn how to configure Dispatch with multiple LUIS models and QnA Maker services, refer to the steps found [here](https://docs.microsoft.com/en-us/azure/bot-service/bot-builder-tutorial-dispatch?view=azure-bot-service-4.0).